TheOpenCommunity/.github/profile/README.md

 - Video Tutorials: [Building AI Powered Agents From Scratch](https://www.youtube.com/@TechWithAbee)
 - Course: [Learn Python By Doing Practical Tasks](https://www.udemy.com/course/learn-python-by-doing-practical-tasks/)

+Full Codebase for all Open Source AI projects, tutorials can be found on [@abdibrokhim on github](https://github.com/abdibrokhm)

 ## License

 This project is licensed under the ...
 License - see the [LICENSE]() file for details.